EasyEyes/virtual-keypad/README.md

 and scan the generated QR Code from your mobile device.
 By default the user is taken to a publically-hosted webpage wrapper around `Keypad`.
-Use the `keypadURL` parameter of `Receiver` to instead direct the user to a custom keypad webapp, should you choose to self-host, eg with a server like `example/server.js`.
+Use the `keypadURL` parameter of `Receiver` to instead direct the user to a keypad hosted elsewhere.

+### Receiver
+Most users, eg experimenters, should only need to use the `Receiver` class.
+This class handles configuring the content of the keypad (ie what symbols to show, and in what font face), creates a link -- in the form of a QR code -- to a keypad for the user to use.

 ## What
 A simple (optionally self-hosted) keypad webapp, with user-specified callback behavior.